Last Updated: June 2025 | Reviewed by Abbie Jacobs

 Steps to Becoming a Certified Nurse-Midwife in Massachusetts

 Registered nurses seeking to become certified nurse midwives in Massachusetts must complete a structured pathway involving graduate education, national certification, and state licensure.
-The following four-step process provides comprehensive guidance for aspiring CNMs:
+The following six-step process provides comprehensive guidance for aspiring CNMs:

 Step 1.
 Earn a Qualifying Master’s Degree or Higher in Nurse-Midwifery